mabe-at/WL-Monitor-Pi-Alexa/README.md

 # WL-Monitor-Pi-Alexa
 Alexa Skill for [WL-Monitor-Pi](https://github.com/mabe-at/WL-Monitor-Pi) (more infos can be found there)

-Have a look at this [youtube tutorial](https://www.youtube.com/watch?v=DFiCsMcipr4) about implementig this.
+Have a look at this [youtube tutorial](https://www.youtube.com/watch?v=DFiCsMcipr4) about implementing this.

 ```
 usage: wlmonitor_alexa.py [-h] [-p port] -k apikey rbl [rbl ...]